henriTheSecond/ingress-service-monitor/README.md

 - INGRESSHEALTHCHECKPORT: default=8443 (the healthcheck port that the envoy ingress gateway needs to expose, :8443/ready is used)
 - INGRESSSERVICENAME: gateway-us-east-ingress (the name of the service that will be monitored by traefik|fabio)
 - CONSULHTTPURL: default= http://127.0.0.1:8500
-- CONSULTOKEN: (need write permissions on SERVICENAMEINGRESSGATEWAY, read permissions on /config and /config/service-defaults/serviceName)
+- CONSULTOKEN: (need write permissions on SERVICENAMEINGRESSGATEWAY, read permissions on node)
 ### Health check
 There is a /health check exposed at port 10000, so that you can register the ingress-service-monitor within consul itself.